Ultimate Guide: Add a Calendar to Your Notion Page for Seamless Scheduling and Time Management in Your Workspace

 How to Add a Calendar to Your Notion Page for Scheduling, Event Tracking, and Time Management within Your Workspace

 Notion is an all-in-one workspace that allows you to organize both your personal and professional life efficiently.
-One popular feature is the ability to add a calendar to your pages, making it a powerful tool for scheduling, event tracking, and time management.
-In this article, we will walk you through the current steps to add a calendar to your Notion page and highlight some of the key features and benefits of this functionality.
+One powerful feature is the ability to add a calendar to your pages, making it easy to manage scheduling, event tracking, and time management.
+This article provides updated steps reflecting current Notion features and best practices.
 For more tips and examples, check out Event Tracking and Workspace Templates.

 Step 1: Create a New Page or Select an Existing Page

 Start by creating a new page or selecting an existing page where you want to add your calendar.
-This could be your main Dashboard, a project-specific page, or any workspace page where a visual overview of your schedule would be beneficial.
+This could be your main Dashboard, a project-specific page, or any workspace page where a visual overview of your schedule would add value.

 Step 2: Add a New Database